Myanmar violence and sea disputes to dominate ASEAN talks joined by US, Russian and Chinese envoys

 Myanmar’s military government has largely ignored a five-point plan by ASEAN heads of state that includes an immediate end to the violence and dialogue among all contending parties.
 That prompted the regional group to take an unprecedented punitive step by barring Myanmar’s military leaders from its top-level gatherings, including the ministerial meetings, that Indonesia will host.

-Since assuming ASEAN’s rotating chairmanship this year, Indonesia has initiated some 110 meetings with various groups in Myanmar and provided humanitarian aid to build trust, Indonesian Foreign Minister Retno Marsudi said, adding that continuing violence would hurt efforts to return the strife-torn nation to normalcy within ASEAN.
+Since assuming ASEAN’s rotating chairmanship this year, Indonesia has initiated some 110 meetings with groups in Myanmar and provided humanitarian aid to build trust, Indonesian Foreign Minister Retno Marsudi said, adding that continuing violence would hurt efforts to return the nation to normalcy within ASEAN.

-“ASEAN is still very concerned about the increasing use of violence in Myanmar which has resulted in civilian casualties and the destruction of public facilities,” Retno said at a news conference on Friday.
+“ASEAN is still very concerned about the increasing use of violence in Myanmar which has resulted in civilian casualties and the destruction of public facilities,” Retno told a news conference on Friday.
 “This must stop immediately.”

 Two months ago, an aid convoy with Indonesian and Singaporean embassy representatives on an ASEAN mission to provide help to displaced people came under fire from unknown attackers in a road ambush in Myanmar’s eastern Shan State.
 A security team returned fire and a security vehicle was damaged, but no one in the convoy was injured, state-run television MRTV reported.

-ASEAN has come under international pressure to effectively address the crisis in Myanmar.
-But ASEAN members appear to be divided over how to proceed, with some recommending to ease punitive actions aimed at isolating Myanmar’s generals and invite its top diplomat and officials back to the high-profile summit meetings.
+ASEAN is under international pressure to effectively address the crisis in Myanmar.
+But ASEAN members appear divided over how to proceed, with some recommending to ease punitive actions aimed at isolating Myanmar’s generals and invite its top diplomat and officials back to the high-profile summit meetings.

 Retno stressed the group would continue to focus on enforcing the ASEAN leaders’ five-point plan.

 A draft of a post-meeting communique to be issued by the ASEAN foreign ministers remained blank on Myanmar, reflecting the difficulty of reaching agreement on the issue.
-Their concerns over other contentious issues, such as the South China Sea disputes, were already included in the draft, a copy of which was obtained by The Associated Press.
+Their concerns over other contentious issues, such as the South China Sea disputes, were included in the draft, a copy of which was obtained by The Associated Press.

-The non-recognition of Myanmar’s military government by ASEAN and Asian and Western countries has caused problems.
+Dewi Fortuna Anwar, director of the Jakarta-based think tank Habibie Center, said the situation in Myanmar could become a long-term problem like the South China Sea disputes given ASEAN’s limited capacity to solve it.
+The bloc, however, should try to convince Myanmar’s military government that it has better options, she said.

+“It’s recalcitrant.
+Its determination to hang on to power is not going to be sustainable because it’s only going to incite conflicts,” Anwar told the AP.

 Myanmar is scheduled next year to assume the role of coordinating ASEAN’s engagements with the European Union.
 But the E.U., which has imposed sanctions on the military government, has opposed such a role for Myanmar, two Southeast Asian diplomats told the AP on condition of anonymity because they lack authority to discuss the issue publicly.